125-Ciceksepeti-React-Bootcamp/odev-2-haguse/readme.md

-## Patika.dev - Çiçeksepeti React Bootcamp'i için gerçekleştirdiğim 2. ödev
+## Patika.dev - Ciceksepet React Bootcamp Homework 2

-Projede OOP tekniklerini kullanarak web sitesi geliştirdim.
+I developed a website using OOP techniques in the project.

-Parent Animal Classından türeyen Dog ve Duck classlarından üretilen objeler card olarak ana ekrana bastırılıyor.
+Objects produced from Dog and Duck classes derived from Parent Animal Class are rendered to the main page as cards.

-Dist klasörü içindeki index.html ile proje çalıştırılabilir.
+The project can be run with index.html in the dist folder.

-# Kullanılan Teknolojiler:
+# Built With

 -HTML